 born Berlin, Germany, 1980.
 Currently lives and works in Los Angeles, CA.

-2017 (Forthcoming) Dec - Gippsland Art Gallery, Sale, Australia
+2017 (Forthcoming) Dec. - Gippsland Art Gallery, Curated by Simon Gregg, Sale, Australia

 2012- Mertens Fine Art, Montecito, CA